Suite of components that enables the creation of interactive longform stories in WordPress.

 If you think something is missing, we want to hear from you.
 Post your request and bugs on Github.

-Aesop Story Engine is currently available in 35 languages.
-We work closely with the folks over at WP Translations, and it's because of them that these translations are available.
+Aesop Story Engine is currently available in 36 languages.
+We work closely with the folks over at WP-Translations, and it's because of them that these translations are available.
+You're welcome to jump in.

 Requires: 3.8 or higher